shadiyashirin/React-GroceryList/README.md

 ---

-## 🤝 Contributing

-This project was primarily a learning exercise for me, but any feedback or suggestions are welcome!
+This project was primarily a learning exercise for me.

 ---

-## 📄 License

-This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).

----

-## 📧 Contact

 Feel free to reach out if you have any questions or just want to connect!